 Ocellulimbus

-An ocellulimbus is a type of porefield found on a valve apex.
-Externally, the ocellulimbus appears to be set into the apex of the valve.
+An ocellulimbus is a type of porefield found on at the valve apex of some taxa.
+Externally, the ocellulimbus appears to be somewhat recessed into the valve.
 Like other porefields, the ocellulimbus likely secretes mucopolysaccharides which are used to attach the diatom to a substrate or to sibling cells.
 From Latin for little eye (ocellus) and border (limbus).
 The plural is ocellulimbi.

-Ocellulimbi are found in several araphid genera such as Catabombas, Ctenophora, Pseudostaurosira, Synedra, and Tabularia.
+Ocellulimbi are found in several araphid genera such as Catacombas, Ctenophora, Pseudostaurosira, Synedra, and Tabularia.

 Williams (1986) defined ocellulimbus as a "plate set into the polar valve mantle".